pupster90/io_docker_setup/README.md

 # Docker Setup for IO
 This file explains hows I setup the docker file for IO. *Please Note* this is meant to be used as a reference for later adaptations, just running lines line by line won't work.

+**Notes about First Setup**
+* A lot of extra code has to be written because I couldn't figure out how to pull the cytoscape.js file directly in jupyter.
+That's somethign that should be fixd.

 # 1: Get Base Docker
 I build my docker image off of whatever is hte latest jupyter datascience docker: [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook/).
 I then access the docker interactively and setup my docker container.
 These are the steps to start running the interacitve docker container.